How Far Is 130 Meters? A full breakdown to Understanding Distance

 -

-Surveying and Mapping Techniques: Large-scale distance measurements, like those used in surveying and mapping, utilize advanced techniques such as triangulation and GPS technology to achieve high accuracy.
+Surveying and Mapping Techniques: Large-scale distance measurements, like those used in surveying and mapping, apply advanced techniques such as triangulation and GPS technology to achieve high accuracy.
 This ensures accurate representations of large areas and distances.

 130 Meters and its Applications: